gh0st42/darmotion/README.md

 - Example values for all parameter values
 - Batch creation of mobility traces
-- Movement model preview using [the-ONE](https://github.com/akeranen/the-one)
+- Movement model preview using [the ONE](https://github.com/akeranen/the-one)

 Supported movement models at the moment:

 - Random Waypoint
 - SMOOTH
 - SWIM
+- SLAW

 ## Installation